Australian golfer Kel Nagle dies age 94

 SYDNEY Australia's former British Open winner Kel Nagle died on Thursday, aged 94.

-Tributes began flowing in after the PGA of Australia released a statement saying Nagle had passed away at a Sydney hospital.
+Tributes began flowing in after the PGA of Australia released a statement saying golf's oldest-living major winner had passed away at a Sydney hospital.

-"It's a sad day for golf, we've lost a champion of our game," said Brian Thorburn, chief executive officer of the PGA.
+"I heard the news this morning...and it's always very sad when one of the legends of the game passes away," world number one Rory McIlroy told Reuters at the Dubai Desert Classic.

+"I do know a little bit of his Open win at St. Andrews in 1960 when he beat Arnold Palmer so it will be sad occasion this year for everyone heading back to the Old Course," added McIlroy, who won last year's British Open at Hoylake.

 Nagle was one of Australia's most successful and popular golfers, winning 81 professional titles in his long career, including at least one every year between 1949 and 1975.